• STAR-Click Nascent Transcript Capture Kit

 Add EU for incubation according to the culture environment of the plant.
 The dosage can be determined by referring to relevant literature.
 For liquid culture, EU can be added to the culture medium to a final concentration of 0.5 mM and cultured for 6-8 hours. * You can extract RNA according to your own method.
 After extracting RNA, proceed to the second step of the click reaction follow-up experiment.

-*Experiments have verified the hydroponic and soil-cultured ginseng, various flowers and food crops, etc.
+*Experimentally verified for hydroponic and soil-cultured ginseng, various flowers and grain crops, etc.

 2 RNA extraction

-2.1 For cultured cell samples, remove the culture medium, lyse the cells with 1 ml TRIZOL, place in an enzyme-free EP tube, and let stand at room temperature for 5 min; for plant and animal samples, after obtaining the corresponding tissue, wash the tissue 2-3 times with enzyme-free PBS, place it in 1 mL TRIZOL and grind it with a grinding instrument until no tissue blocks are visible, place it in an enzyme-free EP tube, and let stand at room temperature for 5 min;
+2.1 For cultured cell samples, remove the culture medium and lyse the cells with 1 ml of TRIZOL.
+Place the cells in an enzyme-free EP tube and let them stand at room temperature for 5 minutes.
+For plant and animal samples, obtain the corresponding tissue, wash the tissue 2-3 times with enzyme-free PBS, place the tissue in 1 ml of TRIZOL and grind it with a grinding instrument until no tissue fragments are visible.
+Place the tissue in an enzyme-free EP tube and let it stand at room temperature for 5 minutes.

-2.3 Centrifuge at 14000g for 5 min, take the supernatant, add an equal volume of isopropanol, and vortex to mix;
+2.3 Centrifuge at 14000g for 5 min, remove the supernatant, add an equal volume of isopropanol, and vortex to mix;

 2.6 Repeat step 6;

-2.7 Discard the supernatant, wait for the ethanol to evaporate, and add 50 μL of DEPC water to dissolve the RNA.
+2.7 Discard the supernatant.
+After the ethanol evaporates, add 50 μL of DEPC water to dissolve the RNA.

-2.8 rRNA removal: It is recommended to use the Qihengxing Ribosomal RNA Removal Kit to remove rRNA (this step is a recommended option, rRNA removal can improve the detection sensitivity of the target RNA and reduce the amount of sequencing).
+2.8 rRNA removal: The Qihengxing Ribosomal RNA Removal Kit is recommended for rRNA removal (this step is recommended. rRNA removal can improve the detection sensitivity of target RNA and reduce the sequencing amount).

 3.1 Click reaction solution preparation